stantonius/hot-air/_posts/2022-07-22-Net_security.md

 	* **NEVER** send the private file **anywhere** (it always stays local)
 * Run `ssh-copy-id user@serverip` to securely copy your **public key** to the server
 	* You will need to log in using a password to do this (possibly as `root` user)

+> Tip: Ever tried to SSH into a VM and you get an identity/fingerprint error?
+You can use `ssh-keygen -R [IP_ADDRESS]` to remove the address and figerprint from a saved value

 ## SSL